redraven17/home/_pages/cv.md

 * __Thesis Researcher__
   RBC Capital Markets, Toronto (2020-present)
   * Developed Hierarchical Reinforcement Learning pipelines using A2C, DDPG and PPO for limit order bids
+  * Reconstructed Evolutionary algorithms such as ES and WTA in conjunction with policy search and iterative techniques
   * Dynamic trading using policy gradient algorithms and off-policy Q-Learning, DQN and soft exploration techniques

 * __Graduate Research Assistant- Reinforcement Learning__
   Center for Management of Technology and Entrepreneurship	(2019-2021)
   * Developed Hierarchical Reinforcement Learning methods for cooperation and competition with Multi-Agent Learning using CapsNet and ConvNet
   * Implementation and improvement of policy gradient algorithms such as Deep Actor-Critic, A2C, DDPG and PPO for financial data and analysis
-  * Reiteration of Episodic Q-Learning and Deep Q-Learning for exploration-based learning in Atari 2600 domain
+  * Reiteration of Episodic Q-Learning and Deep Q-Learning for exploration-based learning in MuJoCo and Atari 2600 domain

 * __Undergraduate Research Assistant- Deep Learning__
   Signal Processing and Deep Learning Lab, Amity University	(2017-2019)